malwaredetective/LOLBAS-MCP/README.md

 ```

 ### list_categories
-Return a list of all unique operational categories within LOLBAS, for example: Download, Execute, Tamper.
+Return a list of all unique operational categories within the LOLBAS API, for example: Download, Execute, Tamper.
 These categories represent the main techniques or use cases associated with living-off-the-land binaries and scripts.

 ```json
 {